Polirecyliente/SGConocimiento/Math/Usable_facts.md

 **Size of a figure**: the amount of space occupied by the figure.

 (Figuras similares)
 **Similar figures**: figures that have the same shape but not the same size.
+Similarity is denoted with the $\sim$ symbol.
+Let $F_1$ and $F_2$ represent two figures that are similar, this is written as $F_1 \sim F_2$.
+Similar figures have their corresponding angles congruent and their corresponding sides proportional.

 (Figuras congruentes)
 **Congruent figures**: figures that have the same shape and also the same size.
 Let $\overline{AB}$ be a segment, the congruence with itself is denoted as $\overline{AB} \cong \overline{BA}$.
 This symbol $\cong$ is used in general to indicate two congruent geometric figures.